Dimil123/bootcamp_dimil_patel/homework/homework5/README.md

 Date : Datetime64 : convinient to manage dates with this type

 **How the Code Reads and Writes Data**

-The codebase is designed to be flexible and robust in handling data I/O:
+It is designed to be flexible and robust in handling data I/O:

 Environment Variables: The paths to the raw and processed data directories are configured using environment variables (DATA_DIR_RAW and PROCESS_DIR_RAW).
 If these are not set, the code falls back to default paths (data/raw and data/processed respectively), making the script portable and easy to configure.